Lower Makefield Township, Pennsylvania: Transportation

 As of 2018 there were 175.27 mi of public roads in Lower Makefield Township, of which 37.07 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 138.20 mi were maintained by the township.

 Interstate 295 is the main highway serving Lower Makefield Township.
 It follows a southwest-to-northeast alignment across western and northern sections of the township, utilizing the Scudder Falls Bridge to cross the Delaware River into New Jersey.
+The headquarters of the Delaware River Joint Toll Bridge Commission are located adjacent to the bridge's Lower Makefield terminus.
 Pennsylvania Route 32 follows River Road on a southeast-to-northwest alignment along northeastern portions of the township, parallel to the Delaware River.
 Pennsylvania Route 332 follows Newtown-Yardley Road on an east-west alignment through the middle of the township.
 Pennsylvania Route 532 briefly crosses the far northwestern corner of the township, while U.S. Route 1 briefly crosses the far southern corner.

 SEPTA provides Suburban Bus service to the southern tip of Lower Makefield Township along Route 127, which runs between the Oxford Valley Mall near Langhorne and the Trenton Transit Center in Trenton, New Jersey.
 SEPTA Regional Rail's West Trenton Line passes through the township but does not have any stations within it; the nearest stations are Woodbourne station in Middletown Township and Yardley station in Yardley.